Malaysia delays largest palm meet to June over coronavirus outbreak

 "The safety and health of all those involved in a primary concern," the organisers said in a statement announcing the postponement.

-Held annually for the past 30 years, the conference is one of most highly anticipated in South-east Asia, drawing more than 2,000 participants, they added.
+Held annually for the past 30 years, the conference is one of the most highly anticipated in South-east Asia, drawing more than 2,000 participants, the organisers added.

 REUTERS